Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/901118447621136404/unknown.png)
   \
-  Bhop and upright demo when you in the middle of the electricity if you only count the electricity starting from the bg tiles.
+  Bhop and upright demo when you're in the middle of the electricity if you only count the electricity starting from the bg tiles.
 Buffer the other upright dash.
  </details>

   <details>